Cudiph/monotonebot/README.md

 3. make the `.env` file at the root of the project (same level as package.json)
 4. And again in the shell run `node .`
 5. Congrats!
 You've run the bot 🥳

+## Official website
+You can visit the official website and see all the command list without looking at help command [here](https://rodocs.herokuapp.com/)

 ### My discord profile
 Made with ❤ by [Cudiph#7298](https://discordapp.com/users/400240052761788427)